berilevi/Jira-MCP-Bridge/README.md

 # Jira MCP Bridge

-This project exposes Jira REST API operations as a local MCP server that Claude can use.
+This project exposes Jira REST API operations as a local MCP server that any AI agent can use.

 ## When To Use This